How To Add Psyllium Husk To Baking Recipes (5 Delicious Examples)

 psyllium husk banana bread

-I can’t possibly let you go without passing along some of my favorite psyllium husk baking recipes.
+I can’t possibly let you go without passing along some of my favorite psyllium husk-baking recipes.
 I’ll include links to each one so you can get all the ingredients and complete instructions for them with ease.

-1. Low Carb Psyllium Husk Bread Recipe
+1. Low-Carb Psyllium Husk Bread Recipe

-Courtesy of the Low Carb Maven, this recipe makes an excellent tasting bread by incorporating flax and psyllium into the loaf.
+Courtesy of the Low Carb Maven, this recipe makes an excellent-tasting bread by incorporating flax and psyllium into the loaf.
 This bread has a hint of sourdough, and if you’re trying to avoid gluten or following a strict Keto diet, this bread only has three grams of net carbs per slice.

 2. High Fiber Psyllium Husk Cookies

-Like a basic oatmeal cookie dialed-up-to-eleven, these psyllium cookies are packed full of flavor.
-They call for cinnamon, vanilla, and some molasses to make a mouthwatering treat that’s low carb and great for your digestive system.
+Like a basic oatmeal cookie dialed up to eleven, these psyllium cookies are packed full of flavor.
+They call for cinnamon, vanilla, and some molasses to make a mouthwatering treat that’s low-carb and great for your digestive system.

 3. Super Chewy Vegan Ginger Treacle Cookies